People

 Gabriela’s PhD focuses on the potential long-term impacts of fluoxetine, a common antidepressant pollutant, on the reproductive systems of freshwater fish.
 Specifically, pre- and post-copulatory reproductive processes, as well as mechanisms of sexual selection and sexual conflict.

-Co-supervisors: Prof Bob Wong and Dr Matthew Hall
+Co-supervisors: Prof Bob Wong & Dr Matthew Hall

 Organisation: Monash University, Melbourne, AUS